30 AMAZING Things To Do in Cape Town

 Bo Kaap is a historically working class, Cape Malay neighbourhood that’s now famed for its brightly coloured houses.

-It was originally built for tradesmen and liberated slaves, and is one of the oldest residential areas in Cape Town.
-Most of the people who moved here were Muslim, and several Mosques were built in the area.
-This is the reason why it wasn’t bulldozed like District 6 was during Apartheid.
+Most of the people who moved settled were Muslim, and several Mosques were built in the area as a result.
+This is also the reason why it wasn’t bulldozed like District 6 was during Apartheid!

 In my opinion, the best way to explore Bo Kaap is with someone who grew up here on this local-led walking tour!
-The whole oeration is organised and led by Bo Kaap residents who will share personal anecdotes about life in this unique enclave, and share insights about modern-day struggles the area is facing.
+The whole operation is organised and led by Bo Kaap residents, so it’s an awesome way to support the locals.
+I mean, they have to put up with a lot of tourists visiting their neighbourhood every day, so I strongly believe that they should be the ones who profit from it!

 10. Go kayaking